Alone time is important for lots of people

 Read more: how to start conversations with strangers

 Only Flash Pack isn’t like that.
-Our small group adventures are versatile enough to accommodate all manner of people, whether you’re a perennial social bee or someone who craves their own space.
+Our small group adventures are versatile enough to accommodate all manner of people, whether you’re a perennial social butterfly or someone who needs to take time out.
 Here’s why:

 Simultaneously, these standout activities lend a natural bonding point for our groups.
-Forget forced banter or manifested hilarity.
+Forget awkward conversations or forced laughter.
 Life-altering moments have the uncanny knack of weaving genuine and indelible connections between our Flashpackers (check out our reviews to see more on this).
-You’ll be drawn closer without even realising it as, together, you conquer Cape Town’s Table Mountain, or release baby turtles from a hatching project in Sri Lanka.

-“When you come on a group tour with us, we remove all those pesky everyday obstacles – there’s no northern line commute or bills for you to sort out,” explains Flash Pack’s co-founder Radha Vyas.
+“When you come on a group tour with us, we remove all those pesky everyday obstacles – there’s no Northern line commute or bills for you to sort out,” explains Flash Pack’s co-founder Radha Vyas.
 “Instead, you’ll fill your time doing epic things with epic people.
-These kind of experiences bring together people quickly but naturally, and create meaningful, long-lasting friendships.”
+These kind of experiences bring together people quickly but naturally, and create meaningful, long-lasting, strong friendships.”

 “It’s sort of like online dating but for the ideal travel buddy,” notes writer Delphine Chui, who recently joined us on a Highlands road trip.
 Flash Pack, she says, “make sure you’re matched up with someone like-minded and in return, you get to do incredible new experiences with fun, new people”.